 When you are withdrawing money, avoid doing it at night and always look around you before starting the operation.

 Travel with little valuables and leave them in the safe of your hotel including your passport and other documents.
-Always carry a copy with you.
+Always carry a copy of your passport with you.

-For the same reason as stated in #1 it’s always safe to look low profile and avoid flaunting wealth.
+For the same reason as stated above it’s always safe to look low profile and avoid flaunting wealth.
 Also if something happens you have little to lose.
 But you will need to have some cash with you, so better be in pesos and not too much.

-Not only to avoid getting stolen but also to avoid that somebody could hide an illicit substance in your belongings.
-It happened, not to me but I have read stories.
+Not only to avoid getting stolen but also to avoid somebody hiding an illicit substance in your belongings.
+It happened, not to me, but I have read stories.

 Pharmacies in Mexico

 Bear in mind that the pharmacists are not doctors here, they are just regular attendants so they won’t be able to suggest the correct treatment (I am saying this because in Italy, for example, they are professionals and for basic issues, they are able to suggest you what remedy to take).